jklemke/docker-nginx-node/README.md

 * mkdir dhparam, and create your own TLS certificate

       sudo openssl dhparam -out ~/docker-nginx-node/dhparam/example-dhparam-2048.pem 2048
+* there is a directory called `tempconf` which has alternate versions of nginx.cong for use in testing
+* while testing, comment the certbot exec line in docker-compose.yml in order to avoid sending too many certbot requests to letsencrypt.org
 * the certbot_renew.sh script is set to perform a "dry run".
 In order to perform an actual renewal change this line

       $COMPOSE run certbot renew --dry-run && $COMPOSE kill -s SIGHUP webserver